ETF Investing: Unlocking New Market Opportunities

 Step 2: Identify Your Investment Goals

-• Long-term vs. Short-term: Are you saving for retirement, a home, or a vacation?
-Your time horizon will influence the type of exchange-traded funds suitable for you.
+• Long-term vs. Short-term: Consider your time horizon—whether saving for retirement, a home, or a vacation—as it will determine the type of exchange-traded funds that are best for you.

 • Risk Tolerance: Evaluate how much financial risk you can comfortably take.
-Higher-risk ETFs may offer greater returns but come with more volatility.
+Higher-risk ETF may offer greater returns but come with more volatility.

 • Use Online Tools: Websites like Morningstar offer exchange-traded fund screeners that allow you to compare metrics like performance and fees.